BofA rejigs Europe financial services advisory team

 Earlier this week, BofA ML named capital markets specialist Rupert Hume-Kendall as chairman of corporate and investment banking in EMEA to bolster its coverage of key clients.

-Orcel counts banks such as Spain’s Santander (SAN.MC) among his biggest clients, and BofA ML had scored a lead role underwriting a bumper rights issue for Italy’s UniCredit (CRDI.MI) before his departure.
+Orcel counts banks such as Spain’s Santander among his biggest clients, and BofA ML had scored a lead role underwriting a bumper rights issue for Italy’s UniCredit before his departure.

-Baldock, who has been at BofA ML for 12 years, has worked on some big bank deals alongside Orcel, including the ultimately ill-fated acquisition of ABN Amro by RBS (RBS.L), and is also known as an insurance specialist.
+Baldock, who has been at BofA ML for 12 years, has worked on some big bank deals alongside Orcel, including the ultimately ill-fated acquisition of ABN Amro by RBS, and is also known as an insurance specialist.

 In her new position as chair, Baldock will assume a more ambassadorial role rather than a hands-on management job, liaising with key clients and trying to win new business.